RESEARCH

 The Gunderson Lab studies thermal adaptation and responses to anthropogenic global change, with an emphasis on phenotypic plasticity.
 We apply a variety of perspectives and approaches, including experimental physiology, behavior, field ecology, modeling, and comparative methods.
 Details about some projects are below.

-Evolution and Ecological Consequences of Phenotypic plasticity
+Evolution and Adaptive significance of Phenotypic plasticity

 Thermal Ecology and Adaptation